GeomaTECHs/tutorials/custom_popups/add_hyperlinks.md

 #### Option 2

 - In this option we will add a different hyperlink to each popup by adding the links into the `data` variable that was created.
-    1. First create a list of the links you would like to add to your data frame. <br>(**_NOTE_** _this only applies to a data frame that doesn't already have the links in them.
-If you have a `.csv` or `.xls` table with the information already in it you will not need to do this step._ )
+    1. First create a list of the links you would like to add to your data frame.
+This step will only need to be done if you are creating your data from scratch or if you need to combine an existing dataset with a set of hyperlinks.
+If it is the ladder then be sure that the list of hyperlinks is as long as the length of the columns in your origional data or you may have problems.<br>

+    Okay lets create the list of hyperlinks:
     ```r
     # create list of links in a variable
     links.list <- c("<a href='https://www.youtube.com/channel/UCTalI0S14Ek6DcvvvFIFPOg'>GeomaTECHs YT Channel</a>",